darkanita/hackhour-agentbricks-foundry/Lab1_QA_Agent_with_Databricks.md

 ✅ Created a Q&A agent using the visual Agent Builder
-✅ Configured vector search and embeddings automatically ✅ Tested and evaluated agent responses in the Playground ✅ Deployed the agent to a production endpoint
+✅ Configured vector search and embeddings automatically ✅ Tested and evaluated agent responses in the Playground
-✅ Created a review app for stakeholder feedback
-✅ Set up monitoring and analytics

 ### Key Takeaways:
 - **No coding required**: Everything done through Databricks UI